Knees Are Casualties of Women's Sports

 Strengthen your legs

-to your buttock.
+buttock.
 Use resistance equal to about 10% of your body weight.
-Do a few sets
+Do a few sets of 10

-When you land from a jump, keep it soft.
-Come down on the balls of your feet and slowly
+from a jump, keep it soft.
+Come down on the balls of your feet and slowly roll back

-roll back to the heel.
+to the heel.
 Keep your knees bent and your hips straight.
-Try to keep your
+Try to keep your knee in

 Hopping over a cone side to side and forward and backward builds strength and control: